-The last biological census, in 2014-15, estimated that at least 1,000 swift foxes lived in north-central and northeastern Montana, some in places they haven't inhabited for more than a century.
+species.
+"The re-establishment of swift foxes in southern Canada and Montana is a huge success story recognized by conservationists across the continent," says FWP wildlife The last biological census, in 2014-15, estimated that 175-300 swift foxes lived in north-central and northeastern Montana. some in places they haven't inhabited for more than a century.
 In addition to those dispersing from Canada, some foxes may have spread east from the Blackfeet Indian Reservation, where the tribe released 123 of the small carnivores during the late 1990s through early 2000s.
 Other reasons for the increase may be the end of large-scale predator and rodent extermination, as well as an increase in abandoned farmsteads where the land has reverted to semi-native habitat.